Capacity Optimality of AMP in Coded Systems

 \section{Conclusion}

-This paper considers a low-complexity AMP for coded random linear systems with arbitrary input distributions.
-An area property is established for AMP, whose transfer curves have an inherent gap.
-We show that AMP is capacity-optimal with this gap using area property and the matched FEC coding.

-In addition, a code design principle is established for AMP, and the irregular LDPC codes are considered as an example.
-The numerical results show that the BER performances of optimized AMP are always capacity-approaching (i.e. within 1dB away from the limit), and have significant improvement than the un-optimized coding scheme ($0.8$ dB $\sim$ $4$ dB) and the separate detection and decoding scheme (more than $8$ dB for large system loads).
-Apart from that, AMP also outperforms the state-of-art Turbo LMMSE with lower complexity (e.g. $3.5$ dB improvement for $\beta=1.5$ and rate $=1.48$ bits/symbol).
+This paper is on an AMP based scheme for a coded LRMS with arbitrary input distributions.
+We show that AMP is information theoretically optimal using a curve matching principle and the IIDG assumption.
+In addition, a code design principle is provided for AMP, and the irregular LDPC codes are considered for binary signaling as an example.
+The numerical results show that AMP is capacity-approaching (i.e. within 1dB away from the limit) based on optimized irregular LDPC codes, and significant performance improvements ($0.8$ dB $\sim$ $4$ dB) are observed over the system without code optimization.
+Apart from that, AMP has lower complexity and better performance that the well-known Turbo-LMMSE algorithm.

-The results in this paper can be applied to a mess of applications such as MIMO, multi-user systems, random access, compress sensing, imaging, de-noising, and so on.
+The proof of Assumption \ref{Pro:SE_new} is an interesting future work.
+A rigorous SE proof for a certain kind of non-separable (e.g. uniformly Lipschitz) functions was established in \cite{Berthier2017}, which may be used to prove Assumption \ref{Pro:SE_new} in this paper.

 \appendices